Daily Post India

-Daily Post India is an English-language broadsheet daily newspaper published from Chandigarh, India.
+Daily Post India is an punjabi and hindi-language broadsheet daily newspaper published from Chandigarh, India.
 The first edition of the newspaper appeared on 15 July 2011.
 Daily Post has a special edition as well, it publishes special edition for Chandigarh and region.
 The Daily Post is also available in e-paper format.
 Daily Post newspaper is a part of Vigilant Media Pvt.
 Ltd.